STRUCTURAL ANALYSIS 2 - 2022/3

 Module code: ENG3176

-The module provides an introduction to modelling complex structural behaviours used in practice for the design and analysis of structures.
-The Finite Element Method is introduced as a general tool for the numerical simulation of complex structural behaviours.
-Various topics associated with nonlinear structural behaviours, such as second-order effect, plastic collapse, and structural instability, are introduced.
+The module provides an introduction to modelling complex structural behaviour used in practice for the design and analysis of structures.
+The Finite Element Method is introduced as a general tool for the numerical simulation of different types of structures.
+A verification process of the computational results is introduced using conceptual models.
+Various topics associated with nonlinear structural behavior, damage and collapse, such as plastic analysis of frames and plates, are also introduced.

 Civil and Environmental Engineering